stakhovyak/sparrow-toolkit/readme.md

 - **Arrow** (→) - Dual meaning:
   - Pipe Syntax (|>): Reflects functional programming patterns for chaining operations
   - Graph Edges: Symbolizes directed connections in graph-based computations
-- **Row** - The name embodies the library's trifecta of features: sparse matrix operations, functional piping syntax for data transformations, and graph-aware computations using efficient row-based storage.

 The name Sparrow draws deliberate inspiration from avian flocks - natural formations where thousands of birds collectively create ever-shifting graph structures in the sky.